UF-Carpentry/website/_pages/elections.md

 permalink: /elections/
 title: Elections
 ---
+Interested in advancing informatics skills and reproducible science at UF?
 Join the Carpentry Club board!

+The [Carpentries](https://carpentries.org/) is an international organization that teaches foundational coding and data science skills to researchers worldwide.
+The UF Carpentries Club is dedicated to bringing their inclusive and supportive culture and curricula to the University of Florida, primarily by teaching 2-day workshops in R and Python.

-The board is composed of 7 representatives, who guide the workshop schedule, interface with the supporters, and create opportunities for peer learning at UF and beyond.
+Our board is composed of 7 representatives, who guide the workshop schedule, interface with our supporters, and create opportunities for peer learning at UF and beyond.
 As a member of the Board, you will be exposed to networking with data science peers from a variety of backgrounds, be involved in the organizational aspects of the largest cross-departmental group doing informatics literacy at UF, and help make the local Carpentries community grow and be successful.

-If you would like to become more involved in lesson planning, teaching, or more, please consider self-nominating for a board position!
+If you would like to become more involved in lesson planning, teaching, community building, and more, please consider self-nominating for a board position.

 ## Fall 2018 Nominations Open